altocodenl/tagaway/readme.md

 ### Todo beta

 Tom
+   - server/client: show checkbox on tags that are organized
+   - server/client: sharebox (investigate how to create preview of thumbnail in whatsapp)
+   - Change logo to ac✓pic
    - mobile: ios background upload
    - Submission Google Drive

 Mono
+   - bugs
       - client: fix issue with phantom selection when scrolling large selection
-   - client: remove selection when removing all tags from query
       - client: fix ronin untagged or range tag when deleting all
       - client: refresh always in upload, import and pics, remove refresh query/field from query // check if `_blank` oauth flow issue will be fixed in old tab
       - client: do not show New Pics Available sign if on the home view
    --------------
+   - small tasks
+      - client: If all the tags are removed from a query, delete the selection.
       - client: show less year & country entries in sidebar
       - server: serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
       - server: fix: exclude WA from hour in parse date
       - client: see info of piv
       - server/client: ignore deleted pivs flag for both upload & import, at an upload/import level.
       - server/client: Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
       - client: upgrade pop up notice or email when running out of free space.
       - server: change keys from imp:PROVIDER:... to imp:USERNAME:..., same with oa:PROVIDER keys
       - server: rename b to rq.body throughout
       - server: get rid of thu entries, use id of piv + suffix
+      - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
+      - server: review format errors with files that have a jpg extension
       - admin: add set of users for fast access rather than scanning db
+      - client: upload: retry upload button
+      - server: script to rename username
    --------------
-   - server: set up prod mirror
-   - server: Investigate soft deletion with different credentials in S3 for 7 days for programmatic errors or security breaches. https://d0.awsstatic.com/whitepapers/protecting-s3-against-object-deletion.pdf
+   - large tasks
+      - server/client: Share & manage
       - server/client: opt-in near-duplicates recognition powered by AI: Deep Image Search
       - server/client: opt-in face recognition powered by AI
       - server/client: opt-in OCR recognition
       - server/client: rotate videos
+      - server: set up prod mirror
+      - server: Investigate soft deletion with different credentials in S3 for 7 days for programmatic errors or security breaches. https://d0.awsstatic.com/whitepapers/protecting-s3-against-object-deletion.pdf
       - server: add dedicated keys for uploads in order to improve getUploads performance
       - server: improve performance of POST /query endpoint, especially focusing on getting piv and tag info in less time
       - server/client: videos pseudo-tag
-   - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
-   - server: review format errors with files that have a jpg extension
-   - client: upload: check what happens if connection is dropped while uploading
-   - client: upload: retry upload button
       - server/client: set location
-   - server: script to rename username
-   - server/client: Share & manage
-   - Pricing
+      - Recompute pricing
          - Investigate Glacier lifecycle.
          - Variable cost with maximum per GB?
 Minimum/maximum range, based on S3 usage.
          - Include price of PUT requests
          - Check new price of servers & price of large disk
          - Check balance between disk and RAM and compare to actual RAM usage
       - server: deploy to prod while there are processes going on!
          - background processes: upload, import, geotagging switch, mp4 conversions
          - incremental steps to solution:
             - don't shut down if there's something going on
             - shut down after all are done
             - stop new ones
             - save progress on what's already done
-   - client: investigate & fix gotoB redraw bug b966ccb2e9a8b3d181998e902e8a5a8dc45ade59:4489 (would ev.preventDefault () work?)
-   - server: Investigate intermittent busboy error.
       - Add notes on self-hosted ac;pic
          - Turn off/on S3
          - Docker
          - Documentation

 ### Already implemented